bragqut/bragqut.github.io/_posts/2016-02-16-apear9-Plotting-reference-maps-from-shapefiles-using-ggplot2.md

 spplot(GBR_feat)
 ```

-It fails because of the way that spplot() handles its arguments.
+It fails because of the way that `spplot()` handles its arguments.

 So base plot sucks and trellis plot doesn't work.
 Where do we turn now?
 Or, rather, where should we have turned in the first place?
-To ggplot2, of course!
+To `ggplot2`, of course!

-Although the shapefile is not initially suitable for plotting in ggplot, ggplot2 has fortify() which handles a whole range of objects (e.g. linear models) to make them suitable for plotting.
-A shapefile read in as a SpatialPolygonsDataFrame is no exception.
+Although the shapefile is not initially suitable for plotting in `ggplot`, `ggplot2` has `fortify()` which handles a whole range of objects (e.g. linear models) to make them suitable for plotting.
+A shapefile read in as a `SpatialPolygonsDataFrame` is no exception.

 ``` r
 # The all important ggplot2